gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

 This enabled `mod_rewrite` and `mod_actions`.

-## How to set up apache permission
+## How to set up apache permissions

 Now, remember how every time someone sets up a LAMP stack or tries to install a WordPress plugin the permission are always wrong?